teannac22/post-install-config/README.md

 <h2>Configuration Objectives</h2>

-Agents are given access to the help desk with the intent to respond and resolve the tickets.
+"Agents" are given access to the help desk with the intent to respond and resolve the tickets.
 When adding an Agent to the

 help desk, they will need to be assigned to a Primary Department and given a Primary Role for the Tickets/Tasks